-

 The Durability of Travertine

-The durability of travertine primarily stems from its mineral composition.
-Formed from limestone and created by mineral springs, particularly hot springs, travertine is composed of calcite, a resilient mineral that can withstand the test of time.
-Travertine slabs, especially when professionally installed and properly sealed, can resist the ravages of weather, daily use, and even the occasional accident.
+Travertine’s durability comes from its mineral composition.
+Formed from limestone by mineral and hot springs, it is composed largely of calcite, a resilient mineral that withstands time.
+Travertine slabs, when professionally installed and properly sealed, resist weather, daily use and the occasional accident.
+From the Roman Colosseum to modern homes and commercial buildings, travertine has proven itself across centuries, whether used for floors, walls, benchtops or pavers.

 Long-term Care for Travertine